REV. DR. HERBERT MILLER II

 At Metro, Dr. Miller served as the Executive Director of the Metropolitan Housing Development Corporation, which provided in-home care and services for the surrounding community.
 The goal was to revitalize, rehabilitate, and redevelop the community around the church by developing quality affordable housing in the area.

-In November 2021, Dr. Miller accepted the call to return home and serve as Pastor of Emmanuel Baptist Church of Winston-Salem, North Carolina, Succeeding Dr. John Mendez.
+In November 2021, Dr. Miller accepted the call to return home and serve as Pastor of Emmanuel Baptist Church of Winston-Salem, North Carolina, succeeding Dr. John Mendez.
 Since taking the helm the first Sunday in February 2022, Emmanuel has been blessed to experience tremendous growth.
-Over 150 people have united with the ministry since his arrival, and many wayward members have come back home.
+Almost 350 people have united with the ministry since his arrival, and many wayward members have come back home.

-Emmanuel is a church known for fighting for equality and justice.
-The church now has over 40 active ministries, is highly involved in the community, and continues to fight for justice, especially when it comes to African-Americans and minorities.
+Emmanuel is a church known for fighting for equality, equity and justice.
+The church now has over 40 active ministries, is highly involved in the community, and continues to fight for equity and justice, especially when it comes to African-Americans and minorities.

 Pastor Miller is a much sought after preacher and lecturer who takes seriously the calling God has placed on his life.